VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 ```

 **Example - Pname space**
 Small changes need to be done in the applicationContext.xml file
-we are providing value as a pname rather than value
+we are providing value as a pname rather than element.
 we also add the pname space in the name spaces ``` xmlns:p="http://www.springframework.org/schema/p ```
 ```
 <beans xmlns="http://www.springframework.org/schema/beans"